cosmofur/EX716/README.md

        ./cpy.py input_file [ flags ]

-Include and Library files should be set a colon seperated list in the Envirmental Variable 'CPUPATH' or by default as sub-directories in the current working directory ./lib/ and ./test/
+Include and Library files should be set a colon separated list in the Envirmental Variable 'CPUPATH' or by default as sub-directories in the current working directory ./lib/ and ./test/

 Optional Command Line Arguments: